Meet Our Team

 B.Sci.(Clin.Sci.), M.H.Sci.(Osteo.)

-Outside of osteopathy I am a mother of two beautiful girls, a wife to an awesome husband, an instructor for RockTape Australia; I love spending time with my family, walking my dog, playing floorball, and swimming.
+Outside of practice, I am a proud mother of two beautiful girls and wife to an awesome husband.
+I also work as an instructor with RockTape Australia.
+When I’m not in the clinic or teaching, I enjoy spending time with my family, walking my dog, playing floorball and swimming.

 Haylee Nguyen - Osteopath